unacast/deprecated-unacast.github.io/_posts/2016-01-04-seo-for-dummies.md

 There are probably many of you that have a lot more of experience with this, this just sums up my experiences with working on this for a short period of time.
 There are many things that can be done better, for instance using redis, in-memory or disk to cache the html snapshots for a certain amount of time to increase snappiness and maybe avoid the (if applicable) penalty on the SEO ranking.

+There is a lot of material avaiable on this topic online, but I didn't manage to find any material that was really up to date and that included both SEO and social media optimization for SPAs.
+I hope this post can be helpful for any of you that are struggling on this.
+As we figured out in this post, my solution in itself isn't too many lines of code, but the journey to get there was long.
+And it probably never ends as web technology is changing from day to day.